• Skip to primary navigation

 Southern candied pecans

 When I was growing up, we had a lot of pecan trees in our yard.
 In the fall, I used to love to wander around the yard picking up these delicious nuts, cracking them with my hands, and eating them.
-Years later, it’s still difficult for me to buy them in the store.
-However, because they’re so incredibly good in so many recipes, I keep a supply in my freezer year round.
+Years later, it's still difficult for me to buy them in the store.
+However, I keep a supply in my freezer year-round because they're so incredibly good in so many recipes.

-The ingredients for this delicious confection include pecan halves (of course!), egg white, vanilla extract, sugar, ground cinnamon, and salt.
+This delicious confection includes pecan halves (of course!), egg white, vanilla extract, sugar, ground cinnamon, and salt.

 Ingredients